Wang Liuyi

 Wang Liuyi (王柳懿, born 16 January 1997) is a Chinese synchronised swimmer.
 She won a gold medal (China's first ever) and a silver medal at the 2017 World Aquatics Championships.
 She also won a team gold medal at the 2018 Asian Games and a duet-free gold medal at the 2018 World Series.
+At the 2024 Summer Olympics, she won gold in both the artistic swimming women's team and duet events.

-She is the elder twin sister of Wang Qianyi who is also her teammate.
+She is the elder twin sister of Wang Qianyi, who is also her teammate and duet partner.